Pre-training Vision Transformers with Formula-driven Supervised Learning: Introduction

-SSL methods have recently been used to pre-train Vision Transformers (ViTs)~\cite{DosovitskiyICLR2021}; however, datasets with hundreds of millions of images are required~\cite{DengCVPR2009_ImageNet,SunICCV2017_jft300m}.
-The learning methods DINO~\cite{CaronICCV2021_dino} and MoCoV3~\cite{ChenICCV2021_mocov3} show that it is possible to train on relatively small datasets such as ImageNet-1k (ILSVRC)~\cite{RussakovskyIJCV2015}.
-SSL methods remove the time-consuming labeling of a dataset, but do not address privacy, copyright, and societal biases when real images are used~\cite{YangFAT2020,AsanoNeurIPS2021_pass}.
+However, in recent years, self-supervised learning (SSL) has gained ground~\cite{HeCVPR2020,chen2020mocov2,ChenICML2020,chen2020big,ChenCVPR2021_simsiam}.
+The philosophy of SSL has become a promising approach in terms of unsupervised learning for visual representation without any object labels in the pre-training phase.
+Usually, SSL learning proceeds by generating consistent labels for input images.
+The study of SSL methods initially started with the objective of replacing SL on real images.
+As a result of the large number studies on SSL, the recognition performance has become much closer to the performance of SL with real-image datasets and manually annotated object labels.
+After a period when the SSL methods were proposed on convolutional neural networks (CNNs), these have recently been used to pre-train vision transformers (ViTs)~\cite{DosovitskiyICLR2021}; however, ViTs tend to require relatively large datasets in comparison to CNNs, such as datasets with tens or hundreds of millions of images~\cite{DengCVPR2009_ImageNet,SunICCV2017_jft300m}.
+The SSL methods such as DeiT~\cite{TouvronICML2021}, DINO~\cite{CaronICCV2021_dino}, MoCoV3~\cite{ChenICCV2021_mocov3}, and masked auto-encoders (MAE)~\cite{HeCVPR2022_MAE} show that it is possible to train models on relatively small datasets such as ImageNet-1k (ILSVRC)~\cite{RussakovskyIJCV2015}.
+SSL methods remove the time-consuming labeling of a dataset, but do not address the privacy, copyright, and societal biases that are present when real images are used~\cite{YangFAT2020,AsanoNeurIPS2021_pass}.

 Formula-driven supervised learning (FDSL) trains on synthetic images generated by mathematical formulas and thus avoids such issues~\cite{KataokaACCV2020,NakashimaarXiv2021,InoueICPR2020,KataokaICCV2021WS,Baradad2021_deadleaves,AndersonWACV2022}.
 The images can be categorized and labeled automatically based on the parameters of the equations used to generate them.
+The problem setting began with curiosity about the relationship between the training of visual representations and real-image datasets.
+Modern neural networks have allowed us to acquire sophisticated visual representations through large-scale image datasets with object labels.
+Here, the pixel space is undoubtedly enormous; for example, even a grayscale image with $224\times224$ ($50,176$) pixels makes $256^{50,176}$ dimensions in a feature space.
+This fact prompts us to employ a natural law that exists in the real world.
+Because images acquired by sensors are merely a cutout of the real world, the FDSL methods indicated that it would be better to use the laws behind the environment around us.
 Because the images are generated by mathematical formulas, they avoid the ethical problems associated with labeled real-image datasets.
-If FDSL can be used to pre-train models to the same accuracy as that achieved with real images, it could replace SL/SSL to avoid ethical issues.
+Although most of the current pre-training models have been created with real-images containing ethical issues, we do not have these concerns for the FDSL datasets.
+By using FDSL datasets, there is no chance for any ethical issues to arise, at least in the pre-training phase.
+The FDSL datasets do not have dataset biases or sensitive labels such as human race, gender, location.
+For these reasons, if FDSL can be used to pre-train models to the same accuracy as real images, it could replace SL/SSL to avoid ethical issues.